jameel-maayah/invisiGAN/README.md

 *Grad-CAM heatmap for all 16 bits.
 Notably, Bit 2 seems to correspond to the background hue of the generated image*

-Compared to typical steganographic algorithms which exploit pixel-wise differences and noise patterns, our generator seems to decode the message $M$ in higher level semantic features, such as stroke direction, width, and even the class of digit.
+Compared to typical steganographic algorithms which exploit pixel-wise differences and noise patterns, our generator seems to encode the message $M$ with higher level semantic features, such as stroke direction, width, and even the class of digit.
 This indicates that the generator exploits deeper, more complex features of the dataset in a way that makes the encoding more difficult to tamper with or even detect without altering the image significantly.

 All the relevant code for training and evaluation can be found in **train.ipynb**.